addok/addok/docs/config.md

     }

 #### PSQL_EXTRAWHERE (string)
-Optionally add a where clause to the default query.
+Optionnaly add a where clause to the default query.

     PSQL_EXTRAWHERE = ''